nancyjain042/Customer-Interaction-Analysis--Excel/README.md

 **2. Data Cleaning**: Clean the data by addressing missing values, removing duplicates, and ensuring data consistency.

-**3.Data Transformation**: Create calculated columns if necessary, such as converting the "Rating Given" column to a numerical format.
+**3. Data Transformation**: Create calculated columns if necessary, such as converting the "Rating Given" column to a numerical format.

-**4.Data Analysis**: Utilize Excel's functions and tools to perform data analysis.
+**4. Data Analysis**: Utilize Excel's functions and tools to perform data analysis.
 For instance, employ pivot tables to scrutinize contact types, agent performance, and order-related contacts.

-**5.Data Visualization**: Create charts, graphs, and tables to visually represent the findings and insights.
+**5. Data Visualization**: Create charts, graphs, and tables to visually represent the findings and insights.
 For example, use bar charts to depict the distribution of contact types and agent performance.

 ## Key Insights: